An accusation is not a conviction. Your fight is ours.

 If a juvenile is certified to adult court, they face adult penalties, including lengthy prison sentences.
 They lose the protections of the juvenile system, including automatic records sealing.
 Fighting certification requires demonstrating to the court that the juvenile is amenable to treatment within the juvenile system and that public safety can be protected without transfer to adult court.

-Lisa Herrick has extensive experience defending against certification attempts.
-Her board certification in juvenile law gives her the specialized knowledge needed to present the strongest possible case for keeping a young client in the juvenile system.
+Tiffany Burks has extensive experience on both sides of certification fights, and Mike Hanson’s board certification in juvenile law gives the team the specialized knowledge needed to present the strongest possible case for keeping a young client in the juvenile system.

 One of the most valuable aspects of the juvenile system is the possibility of records sealing.
 Unlike adult criminal records, juvenile records can often be sealed, making them invisible to most background checks.
 This protection helps young people move forward without having adolescent mistakes follow them to college applications, job interviews, or military enlistment.